xyzfbi/Python_Algoritms/README.md

 # Python_Algoritms
-there is my library for algoritmhs
+there is my library for algoritmhs, not only python
+# Just a practise!!